Al Jazeera accuses Egypt authorities of intimidation campaign

 Hours after the Egyptian military ousted Islamist President Mohamed Mursi on July 3, security forces raided the Cairo offices of Al Jazeera’s Egyptian news channel, which military sources accused at the time of broadcasting “incitement”.

-Based in Qatar, a Gulf Arab state viewed as sympathetic to Mursi’s Muslim Brotherhood, Al Jazeera had been criticised by many Egyptians for its perceived bias in covering their country.
+Based in Qatar, a Gulf Arab state viewed as sympathetic to Mursi’s Muslim Brotherhood, Al Jazeera had been criticized by many Egyptians for its perceived bias in covering their country.

 Al Jazeera said authorities had been “tightening its grip on the freedom of al Jazeera’s staff” for the past three weeks.